MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Free Azure IoT Edge modules for open protocols such as [OPC Publisher](/azure/industrial-iot/overview-what-is-opc-publisher) and [Modbus](/azure/iot-edge/deploy-modbus-gateway) help connect various devices with minimal development.
 If upload performance is critical, choosing a proven IoT Edge module from a vendor can be more cost effective than building a custom module.
 You can search for and download the modules from the [Azure Marketplace](https://azuremarketplace.microsoft.com/home).

-### Device security

-Both Azure IoT Hub with the Device Provisioning Service (DPS) and IoT Central support device authentication with symmetric keys, trusted platform module (TPM) attestation, and X.509 certificates.
-There's a cost factor associated with each option.

-- X.509 certificates are the most secure option for authenticating to Azure IoT, but certificate management can be costly.
-Lack of certificate lifecycle management planning can make certificates even costlier.
-Typically, you work with third-party vendors who offer CA and certificate management solutions.
-This option requires using a public key infrastructure (PKI).
-Options include a self-managed PKI, a third-party PKI, or the Azure Sphere security service, which is available only with Azure Sphere devices.

-- TPMs with X.509 certificates stored in them offer an added layer of security.
-DPS also supports authentication through TPM endorsement keys.
-The main costs are from hardware, potential board redesign, and complexity.

-- Symmetric key authentication is the simplest and lowest cost option, but you must evaluate the effect on security.
-You need to protect keys on the device and in the cloud, and securely storing the key on the device often requires a more secure option.

-Review costs associated with each of these options, and balance potentially higher hardware or services costs with increased security.
-Integration with your manufacturing process can also influence overall costs.

-For more information, see [Security practices for Azure IoT device manufacturers](/azure/iot-dps/concepts-device-oem-security-practices).

 ## Ingestion and communication layer

 A cloud IoT gateway is a bridge between devices and cloud services.
 As a front-end service to the cloud platform, a gateway can aggregate all data with protocol translation and provide bi-directional communication with devices.